 One day I eat fish and meat, another day fruit and vegetables, one-day carbohydrates - that day I also eat chocolate - and one day I don’t eat at all.

 What about sport and chocolate?

 Of course!
 But a bit of each.
-What is important is to not to exaggerate in any direction.
-Like in my cuisine - everything in life is about equilibrium of contrasts.
+What is important is not to exaggerate in any direction.
+Like in my cuisine - everything in life is about the equilibrium of contrasts.

 What are your dreams for the future?

-I wish to see my daughter growing up into a happy person and for myself I wish to continue being satisfied with my career, my private life and relations with people who enter into my life.
-All this is a consequence of values I received from my family.
+I wish to see my daughter growing up into a happy person and for myself, I wish to continue being satisfied with my career, my private life and my relations with people who enter into my life.
+All this is a consequence of the values I received from my family.